Chapter 12

 The generic functions described in this section have predefined methods for the built-in collection classes (and sequence classes, where appropriate).
 The details of these predefined methods have not yet been specified.

-Note to implementors: Functions such as map, map-as that return a
+Note to implementors: Functions such as map

 new collection cannot rely on the type they instantiate having a valid default

-for fill:.
+.
 Therefore, when the size of the result is nonzero, these functions

 should compute the first element of the result before making the collection and specify that

-element as the fill: value.
+value.
 Otherwise a spurious type error could occur when

 making the collection.